-On Saturday, May 12, 2018, the University of Missouri will confer the Doctor of Humane Letters, honoris causa, to Richard Orin.
+On Saturday, May 12, 2018, the University of Missouri conferred the Doctor of Humane Letters, honoris causa, to Richard Orin.

 For Richard, education is a lifelong pursuit.
 Born and raised in New York, he began his collegiate academic career at Cornell University in 1943, but World War II prompted him to enlist in the U.S. Navy.